Lana-abdel/Assignment-1/readme.txt

     6. Then the output files will be in your directory (output1.txt and output2.txt)

 • Known bugs, issues or limitations.
-    There are no known bugs or issues, however there are only 2 limitations of this program it doesn't consider students who only want one course, unless their desired number is 0 everyone is placed into a max of two courses and this program doesn't keep track of the reason for why students did not get into a course.
+    There are no known bugs or issues, however there are only 3 limitations.
+The program does not take into account that the sections must be balanced, and and this program doesn't keep track of the reason for why students did not get into a course and does not take into account if students desired number of courses is 1 everyone is placed in atleast 2 unless their desired was 0.
+    ***note I did not keep track of all my output files because I have the File.delete?(file) everytime I ran but I included the last two output files I tested with from inputs example.csv and course.csv and the output was not completely right***